instantbox/instantbox/README.md

 # git clone https://github.com/super-inspire/super-inspire-end.git

-# cd super - inspire - end /
+# cd super-inspire-end/

-# sudo. / init.
+# sudo  ./ init.
 Sh

-# docker - compose up
+# docker-compose up -d

 ```

-Now you can use the local inspire edition!
+Now you can use the local super-inspire!
 By default, please visit localhost:8888 to test.

-## the questions?
+## The questions?

 If you have any questions, please submit the issue, we will check and reply soon.
-Thanks a lot to the **ttyd** project of tsl0922 boss.
+Thanks a lot to the **ttyd** project of tsl0922 .
 It was with it that super-inspire was able to complete the components of webshell.

 I wish you greater access to Linux and open source through the super-inspire, which is our biggest dream.